derstraeter/portfolio/README.md

-This is a portfolio for representing myself on the internet.
+This is a Portfolio, representing myself on the internet.

 Deployed by netlify.